saurabytes/MonarchMoneyTrendReport/README.md

 # Monarch Money Tweaks

 * Compressed / Smaller Transactions grid to show more items

+* Ability to Drill Down / connect Groups to Categories in Income & Spending reports

-* Turn ON/OFF menu items.
+* Turn ON/OFF menu items

 * Save and Restore different Report Datasets (Save/Restore all settings on Reports page)